namin/metaprogramming/lectures/5-smt/README.md

 # Using SMT in a backend

-[imp2vc2smt](imp2vc2smt.scala) prsents minimal Hoare logic verifier for a simple imperative language (IMP) that generates verification conditions and outputs them in SMT-LIB format.
+[imp2vc2smt](imp2vc2smt.scala) presents minimal Hoare logic verifier for a simple imperative language (IMP) that generates verification conditions and outputs them in SMT-LIB format.

 ## Language (IMP)